Find recovery from your eating disorder

 If you are concerned that you – or a loved one – may have an eating disorder, we are here to help.

-Anorexia is a serious condition that can have severe complications if left untreated, including malnutrition and death.
-Anorexia also has significantly higher mortality rates and suicide rates than other mental disorders.
-With treatment, however, you can take back control of your body image and eating habits and manage the risks of living with anorexia.
+Bulimia is a serious condition that can have severe complications if left untreated.
+With treatment, however, you can take back control of your body image and eating habits and manage the risks of living with bulimia.

 What’s the Difference Between Anorexia and Bulimia?

 The principal difference between anorexia and bulimia is that while a person with anorexia takes extreme measures to lose weight or avoid gaining weight, a person with bulimia employs strategies to consistently purge food from their body after an episode of binge eating by taking laxatives or making themselves throw up.
 People with anorexia and people with bulimia both tend to fixate on their body weight and shape and have trouble accurately assessing their body image.